Composer: Etymology and definition

 The term is descended from Latin, compōnō; literally "one who puts together".
 The earliest use of the term in a musical context given by the Oxford English Dictionary is from Thomas Morley's 1597 A Plain and Easy Introduction to Practical Music, where he says "Some wil [sic] be good descanters [...] and yet wil be but bad composers".

-'Composer' is a loose term that generally refers to any person who writes music.
-More specifically, it is often used to denote people who are composers by occupation, or those who in the tradition of Western classical music.
-Writers of exclusively or primarily songs may be called composers, but since the 20th century the terms 'songwriter' or 'singer-songwriter' are more often used, particularly in the tradition of popular music.
+"Composer" is a loose term that generally refers to any person who writes music.
+More specifically, it is often used to denote people who are composers by occupation, or those who work in the tradition of Western classical music.
+Writers of exclusively or primarily songs may be called composers, but since the 20th century the terms 'songwriter' or 'singer-songwriter' are more often used, particularly in popular music genres.
 In other contexts, the term 'composer' can refer to a literary writer, or more rarely and generally, someone who combines pieces into a whole.

 Across cultures and traditions composers may write and transmit music in a variety of ways.
 In much popular music, the composer writes a composition, and it is then transmitted via oral tradition.
-Conversely, in some Western classical traditions music may be composed aurally—i.e. "in the mind of the musician—and subsequently written and passed through written documents.
+Conversely, in some Western classical traditions music may be composed aurally—i.e. "in the mind of the musician"—and subsequently written and passed through written documents.